1995 Major League Baseball postseason: Seattle Mariners vs. New York Yankees

 This was the first postseason series ever played in the Pacific Northwest.

 This was the first postseason meeting between the Mariners and Yankees.
-The Mariners overcame a two games to none series deficit to defeat the Yankees in five games and advance to the ALCS for the first time in franchise history.
+The Mariners overcame a two-games-to-none series deficit to defeat the Yankees in five games, advancing to the ALCS for the first time in franchise history.

 In the first postseason series played in the Bronx in 14 years, the Yankees prevailed in an offensive slugfest in Game 1.
 Game 2 was a long and grueling extra-inning battle that was won by the Yankees thanks to a walk-off two-run home run from Jim Leyritz in the bottom of the fifteenth.
 When the series shifted to Seattle for Game 3, Tino Martinez’s two-run homer gave the Mariners a lead they would not relinquish as won their first playoff game in franchise history.
-Game 4 was a slugfest which the Mariners thanks to home runs from Edgar Martinez, Jay Buhner and Ken Griffey Jr. to force a fifth game.
+Game 4 was a slugfest which the Mariners won thanks to home runs from Edgar Martinez, Jay Buhner and Ken Griffey Jr. to force a fifth game.
 In Game 5, the Mariners rallied in the bottom of the eighth inning to tie the game and send it into extra innings, which was then capped off by Edgar Martinez's series-winning double in the bottom of the eleventh, known as "The Double" in Mariners' baseball lore.

 The Mariners and Yankees would meet again in the ALCS in 2000 and 2001, with the Yankees winning both series.